microsoft/graphitation/website/docs/packages/apollo-react-relay-duct-tape/use-pagination-fragment.md

 ### Behavior

 - The component is automatically subscribed to updates to the fragment data: if the data for this particular `User` is updated anywhere in the app (e.g. via fetching new data, or mutating existing data), the component will automatically re-render with the latest updated data.
+- An in-flight pagination request will automatically be disposed when the component unmounts.